Dr Anne-Maria Brennan

 Biological surveying.
 Development of National Vegetation Classification Scheme.
 Environmental impact assessment/environmental auditing.
 Ecological evaluation methods and techniques.
 Environmental management planning.
 Environmental management of grassland communities.

-She has over 20 years’ of experience in undergraduate and postgraduate research supervision, and PhD examining, along with a successful track-record in curriculum design and delivery.
-Dr Brennan is a Senior Fellow of the Higher Education Academy and a Freeman of the Worshipful Company of Educators.
+She has over 25 years’ of experience in undergraduate and postgraduate research supervision, and PhD examining, along with a successful track-record in curriculum design and delivery.
+Dr Brennan is a Senior Fellow of the Higher Education Academy.

 Dr Brennan has extensive experience in public engagement and, as a longstanding member of the British Science Association, is active in the Café Scientifique movement which promotes public engagement with science through informal events.
-She has written for New Scientist and BBC Wildlife magazine, and was a regular contributor to the output of the former Central Office of Information.
+She has written for New Scientist and BBC Wildlife magazine, and the former Central Office of Information.

 She was also scientific consultant to The Library of Secrets winner of the Gold Award at the 2010 Cannes Festival in the best educational film category.